Ooperipatellus

-Ooperipatellus is a genus velvet worms in the Peripatopsidae family.
+Ooperipatellus is a genus of velvet worms in the Peripatopsidae family.
 These velvet worms are found in Australia and New Zealand.
 Species in this genus are oviparous.
 This genus was proposed by the German zoologist Hilke Ruhberg in 1985, with Ooperipatellus insignis designated as the type species.
 This genus is notable as the only one in which velvet worms have no more than 14 pairs of legs.

 Description

 Most species in this genus have 14 leg pairs, but O. nanus has only 13 pairs, the minimum number found in the phylum Onychophora.
 Velvet worms in this genus are also among the smallest known, with adults often only 10 to 20 mm long.
 Species in this genus range in size from O. nanus, which can be only 5 mm long, to O. nickmayeri, which can reach 60 mm in length.

 Velvet worms in this genus have no modified head papillae, the males feature a cruciform genital opening (gonopore), and the females feature an ovipositor.
 This genus contains all oviparous velvet worm species with 13 or 14 leg pairs and no modified head structures (e.g., sclerotized head organs).
 Species in this genus also feature feet with three distal papillae (one anterior, one median, and one posterior), but no basal papillae.